 It’s relatively easy to create one, too — all it requires is a few old magazines, a piece of poster board, scissors, a glue stick, and an hour or two of your time.
 And when the output is the potential manifestation of your literal dream life, I’d say that’s a pretty great tradeoff.

 Spend some time thinking about what you really want to accomplish this year.
 How do you want to feel?
 What do you want to do?
 Do you want to quit your job?
 Travel?
 Banish your bacne once and for all?
 Acquire a closet full of Gucci?
 Nothing is out of the question!

 Flip through magazines and cut out any words and images that speak to you.
 This could be anything from pictures of places you want to travel to headlines that make you feel things to symbolic imagery.
 I always like to include a cutout of the year to place at the top of the board, too.

 While you’re doing this, consider how you absorb information best.
 Since I’m a writer, words always feature more prominently on my vision board than pictures.
 If you’re a more visual person, you might want to skip the magazine headlines.

-- Not finding what you want in magazines?
+Not finding what you want in magazines?
 Turn to Pinterest.
-Spend sometime there searching for how you want your life to look, and don’t be afraid to get specific.
+Spend some time searching for how you want your life to look, and don’t be afraid to get specific.
 Find your dream home, dream apartment, dream romantic partner, dream workplace.
 Screenshot the logos of businesses and brands you want to work with.
 Print, cut, and paste.
-(IRL–there’s no Command-C/Command-V for this kind of cut and paste!)
+(IRL — there’s no Command-C/Command-V for this kind of cut and paste.)